A French group with a European footprint

-- 1938The newly formed SNCF, which owns almost all the French railway network, buys STEF and all its fixed and mobile equipment including its 600 railway trucks.
+- 1938The newly formed SNCF, which owns almost all the French railway network, buys STEF and all its fixed and mobile equipment including its 600 wagons.
 STEF therefore becomes a subsidiary of SNCF.

 - 1940During the Second World War, in spite of the difficult supply conditions, STEF continues to develop, notably by building a warehouse in Perpignan.

 - 1950Road transport of foodstuffs begins to emerge.
 But STEF is not threatened by the new competition, as the new lorries do not have any refrigeration facilities.
 The Group therefore continues to grow.